RikhartBekkevold/Memoryflip/README.md

 # Memoryflip

-[Memoryflip](http://www.pixijs.com/) is a card flipping game made in javascript and with the help of pixi.js.
+Memoryflip is a card flipping game made in javascript and with the help of [pixi.js] (http://www.pixijs.com/).

 ## Play the game here: ##
 https://rikhartbekkevold.github.io/cardflip-game

-__Games source code might not be updated yet with the newest source code from this repo.__
+(Games source code might not be updated yet with the newest source code from this repo)